Nivalyx/osu-wiki/wiki/Tournaments/OIT/2025/en.md

 | ![Silver crown](/wiki/shared/crown-silver.png "2nd place") | 30% of the accumulated prize pool, physical trophy, customised profile banner |
 | ![Bronze crown](/wiki/shared/crown-bronze.png "3rd place") | 10% of the accumulated prize pool, physical trophy, customised profile banner |

 As with all the previous osu!
 Indonesia Tournament iterations and other osu! tournaments in general, the osu!
-Indonesia Tournament #15 (2025) is not marked for profit.
+Indonesia Tournament #15 (2025) was not marked for profit.
 All contributions and expenses made towards the tournament were publicly logged over at the [Discord server](https://discord.gg/rv6BgCtdvk) for transparency.

 ## Organisation

 The osu!
 Indonesia Tournament #15 (2025) ft.
-Stella is run by various osu! community members from Indonesia and beyond.
+Stella was run by various osu! community members from Indonesia and beyond.

 | Position | Member(s) |
 | :-- | :-- |